paraspell/docs/docs/api/xcmP.md

         address: "Address" // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Multilocation
         //feeAsset: {id: currencyID} | {symbol: currencySymbol} | {multilocation: AssetMultilocationString | AssetMultilocationJson} //Optional parameter used when multiasset is provided or when origin is AssetHub - so user can pay in fees different than DOT
         //senderAddress: senderAddress //Optional parameter - only needed when origin is AssetHub and feeAsset is provided
+        //ahAddress: ahAddress //Optional parameter - used when origin is EVM node and XCM goes through AssetHub (Multihop transfer where we are unable to convert Key20 to ID32 address eg. origin: Moonbeam & destination: Ethereum (Multihop goes from Moonbeam > AssetHub > BridgeHub > Ethereum)
         //xcmVersion: "Vx" //Optional parameter - replace "Vx" with V and version number eg. "V4"
         //pallet: 'RandomXTokens', //Optional parameter - replace RandomXtokens with Camel case name of the pallet
 	    //method: 'random_function' //Optional parameter - replace random_function with snake case name of the method })
 });
 ```